PANAMA COMPANY FORMATION

 2. In order to conduct financial transactions or transactions with exchanges, you must authenticate the company's UBO (Ultimate Beneficial Owner; refers to the actual owner, not the shareholder/director on the simple registration document) and Significant Controller.
 For this reason, local directors do not perform authentication.
 Therefore, you must directly authenticate the UBO and Significant Controller.

-3. When accepting a business, we will proceed with the identity verification process for UBOs and key controllers, and we will proceed with the identity verification through face-to-face or video meetings.
-The verification information will be kept by us as a legal record in accordance with the current AML-related regulations.
+3. When accepting a business, we will go through the identity verification process for UBOs and key controllers, and we will verify the identity of the client through a face-to-face or video meeting.
+The verification information will be kept by us as a legal record in accordance with the current AML regulations.

 Local shareholder service (1 year): USD1,300